 Chapter 4. §1, fourth paragraph of the Foundation Act (1994:1220), compared with 2 § 5 Act (2002:1022), regarding auditing of government activities, etc. indicates that the Swedish National Audit Office may appoint one or more auditors to participate in the audit, together with other auditors.

-Article 15.
-The board of trustees shall make the annual report available to the auditors for examination not later than four months after the end of the financial year.
+The Board will deliver the annual report to the auditors for their scrutiny not later than four months after the end of the financial year.

-Article 16.
-If the auditors prescribed in Article 14 first paragraph so request, a meeting of the board of trustees shall be convened.
+If the auditors specified in the first paragraph of Article 14 so request, the Board will be convened.

 After completion of the audit, the Foundation will deliver a copy of the annual report and financial statements to each of the aforesaid three Royal Swedish Academies (of Sciences, Engineering Sciences, and Agriculture and Forestry).